Operation London Bridge: What to expect in the days leading up to Queen Elizabeth II's funeral

 King Charles may pay a visit to Northern Ireland, on Tuesday, to attend a service at St. Anne's Cathedral in Belfast and receive a motion of condolence.

-There will be a ceremonial procession through London, after which the queen will lie in state at Westminster Hall for four days.
+A ceremonial procession is expected to take place through London, after which the queen will lie in state at Westminster Hall for four days.
 After the coffin's arrival, the Archbishop of Canterbury will conduct a short service.

 Senior royals are expected to make their own tributes at the queen's lying in state, at some stages standing guard around her coffin.